aachokey/SunScrape/README.md

 ## Usage
 SunScrape makes it possible to grab campaign finance data in bulk in a usable, machine-readable format.

-This library provides a way to search Florida's campaign finance portal by election, candidate, committee and date range.
+This library provides a way to search Florida's campaign finance portal either by a particular entity or a specific filing type.

+### By entity
+Results can be obtained for a particular candidate or committee.

+#### Candidate
+Results for a candidate.

+#### Committee
+Results of a particular committee registered in the state.
+A list of these committees can be found here: https://dos.elections.myflorida.com/committees/ComLkupByName.asp

-### Scrapers
+### By filing
-SunScrape provides scrapers that allow searching through contributions, expenditures and fund transfers.

-Available options:
+You can also search through all contributions, expenses or fund transfers reported to the SOS's office.
+Additional search terms can also be passed to these object:

 * `candidate_first` - Candidate first name
 * `candidate_last` - Candidate last name